Inside the Mind of CJ Dunning

 BAC : On days that you feel like you’ve hit a brick wall, what process do you practice to stay focused?

-CJ: Self reflection and visualization of what I strive for and my grounding of my beliefs.
-I write notes in my a note journal, I place thoughts, and goals into it.
+CJ: Self-reflection and visualization of what I strive for and the grounding of my beliefs.
+I write notes in my a noted journal, I place thoughts and goals into it.
 I always revisit my note journal and that is one source that assists me when brick-walls pop up.